 Anxiety is a common mental health issue that most of us go through every day.
-In fact, some amount of anxiety is normal as well.
-However, some people may experience excessive levels of anxiety, leading to various physical and psychological symptoms.
-One of the ways anxiety might manifest in physical form is through swallowing difficulties.
-Sometimes anxiety might make it difficult for people to swallow, while it can also cause excessive swallowing.
-In this article, we’ll explore the relationship between swallowing and anxiety
+In fact, some amount of anxiety is.
+However, some people may experience excessive levels of anxiety, leading to a range of physical and psychological symptoms.
+One lesser-known way anxiety can show up physically is through changes in swallowing.
+Some people may struggle to swallow, while others may find themselves swallowing constantly.
+Let’s understand the relationship between anxiety and swallowing difficulties in depth as we move ahead in this article.

 When the body is under stress, it tends to increase saliva production, leading to excess saliva.
 This excess saliva can trigger the urge to swallow more frequently than usual,